opendatasoft/ods-documentation/source/publishing_data/12_translating_dataset/translating_dataset.rst

 The left side of the translation window- displays the elements that can be translated, along with their value in the original language.

-- Untranslated elements are preceded by a grey X icon.
+- Untranslated elements are preceded by a grey |icon-cross| icon.
-- Translated elements are preceded by a green X icon.
+- Translated elements are preceded by a green |icon-check| icon.

 The right side is the translation area.
 It displays the textboxes where the translations should be written.
 The translations can either be: